stimulusreflex/stimulus_reflex/docs/hello-world/quickstart.md

 ```
 :::

 Now we can create a simple Stimulus controller that extends `ApplicationController`, which is installed with StimulusReflex.
-It takes care of making your controller automatically inherit the `stimulate` method:
+It takes care of making your controller automatically inherit the `this.stimulate()` method:

 ::: code-group
 ```javascript [app/javascript/controllers/counter_controller.js]